-The black bears at Northwest Trek are slowing down and getting ready for their winter naps, also known as torpor.
+The black bears at Northwest Trek have gone down for their winter naps, also known as torpor.
 During torpor, a bear’s body temperature, respiratory rate and metabolic rates all decrease to conserve energy.
-The bears can maintain this low-energy sleeping state for days, weeks or even months without having much activity outside of their den, including eating and going to the bathroom.
+The bears can maintain this low energy sleeping state for days, weeks or even months without having much activity outside of their den, including eating and going to the bathroom.

 Can you keep them awake?

 Scientists describe torpor as an involuntary state, meaning naturally, the bears will experience some level of sleepiness.
 At zoos in warmer climates, where seasons don’t drastically change, bears will often have a shorter amount of time in torpor.

 “We have four very different seasons at Northwest Trek,” said Haley.
 “We want to support the bears in what comes naturally to them.
 We make sure the bears have exceptionally quiet surroundings this time of year so they can sleep as long as they like.”